mingyuchoo/instructions-for-dev/os/Arch/setup-hangul.md

 Before you configure the "Wayland input method", you should make sure that QT_IM_MODULE and GTK_IM_MODULE environment variables are unset in the desktop session.

+**ISSUE**

+When run IBUS in Wayland,
+keyboard repeatation functionality does not work.

 ### Case 2) in X11